andela/workdey/artisan_guidelines.md

-# Guidelines for taskees
+# Guidelines for artisans

 Workdey is the platform to grow your business.
-As a taskee on workdey, you have full access to the entire platform and you can start earning cash but there are a few things you need to be aware of:
+As a artisan on workdey, you have full access to the entire platform and you can start earning cash but there are a few things you need to be aware of:

 * Honesty: Make sure you submit valid information about yourself as this will place you as a better candidate for available tasks.
 * Reliability: To ensure that you always deliver the possible best at all times, make sure that you are reliable.
 Always complete assigned tasks at the appropriate agreed time.